QuickLogic-Corp/qorc-sdk/qt_apps/qt_bootloader/README.rst

-QuickFeather Bootloader Application
+Thing+ Bootloader Application
 ===================================

-The QuickFeather bootloader has a flash memory map for 5 bin files, and corresponding CRC for each of them.
+The Thing+ bootloader has a flash memory map for 5 bin files, and corresponding CRC for each of them.
 The 5 bin files are:

 ::